HankHelmers/WebDevCourse/README.txt

 # Flexbox -- Structuring Layout of Website #

+## Main File: index.html ##
+This project introduced the importance of the flexbox in its simplicity of application to laying out a website compared to 4 alternative options: HTML Table, Inline-block, Absolute Position and Float.

 ### In the past, other cases ###
 suches as float and absolute positions were not made for structuring the layout of the entire webpage.